i18next/next-i18next/README.md

 Since [v11.0.0](https://github.com/i18next/next-i18next/releases/tag/v11.0.0) next-i18next also provides support for client side loading of translations.

+In some use cases, you might want to load a translation file dynamically without having to use `serverSideTranslations`.
+This can be especially useful for lazy-loaded components that you don't want slowing down pages.

 More information about that can be found [here](https://github.com/i18next/i18next-http-backend/tree/master/example/next).

 #### Reloading Resources in Development